"

-To understand how psychotropic medications work, it is important to understand the anatomy and physiology of the central nervous system.
-The nervous system is divided into the central and peripheral nervous systems.
-The central nervous system (CNS) is the brain and spinal cord, and the peripheral nervous system includes everything else in the nervous system.
+Understanding the anatomy and physiology of the nervous system is essential to understanding how psychotropic medications work.
+The nervous system regulates both conscious and unconscious processes in the body, including thought, movement, sensation, and automatic functions like heart rate and digestion.
+It is divided into two main parts: the central nervous system (CNS) and the peripheral nervous system (PNS).
 See Figure 6.1[1] for an illustration of the central and peripheral nervous systems.

 Illustration of The Central and Peripheral Nervous System